claudy/Highpointers-Konvention-2022/schedule.md

 **Daytime Programs**, 8 a.m.-5 p.m.
 (Resort and Off-Site)

-Konvention attendees can choose to explore the Laurel Highlands region on their own, take advantage of trails and amenities offered at the resort or participate in organized hikes, outdoor talks, and other activities.
+Konvention attendees can choose to explore the Laurel Highlands region on their own, take advantage of trails and amenities offered at the resort, or participate in organized hikes, outdoor talks, and other activities.

 🙋‍♀️🙋‍♂️**Trivia Soiree\***, 8-11 p.m.
 (Resort TBA)